ROKT/docker-ecr-publish-buildkite-plugin/README.md

   Specify the progress output format, e.g. `progress-output: tty`.

-- `use-cache-metadata` (optional, string)
+- `disable-cache-metadata` (optional, string)
   > Only takes effect if `driver: buildkit`
   > Default `false`

-  Use cache layers from an image previously built and listed in `cache-from` property.
-This can reduce time taken to build an image efficiently if the docker file is written correctly taking benefit of multilayer build, e.g. `use-cache-metadata: true`.
+  Recommendation is to keep it `false`.
+Docker buildkit uses cached layers from a previously built image and listed in `cache-from` property.
+This greatly reduces time taken to build an image.
+Turning cache metadata off might significantly increase build time. e.g. `disable-cache-metadata: true`.

 ## License